B2B Intent data explained: Will your privacy remain intact?

 The intent of prospects is surfaced when businesses interact with keywords that are scraped from content on webpages, without any context or cadence of the interactions with the keyword.
 There is no baseline of regular consumption as historical norms are not gathered over time in the Bidstream approach.
 This collection method might not be GDPR compliant and potentially violate certain publisher agreements.

-Conversely, Co-op Intent data, like that used to produce Bombora’s Company Surge® Analytics, comes from a highly curated collection of 4,000+ B2B websites where user research is monitored, giving sales leaders the benefit of a more comprehensive view of their target accounts’ purchase intent.
+Conversely, Bombora Co-op Intent data, used to produce Bombora’s Company Surge® Analytics, comes from a highly curated collection of 5,000+ B2B websites where user research is monitored, giving sales leaders the benefit of a more comprehensive view of their target accounts’ purchase intent.

-As part of the largest Data Co-op in the B2B Intent data market, members must opt-in and then implement a tag that collects 100% of the content and information on participating websites, including those that do not have ads.
+As part of the largest Data Co-op in the B2B Intent data market, Co-op members must sign up by executing an agreement and then deploying the Bombora tag that collects content and information on participating websites, including those that do not have ads.
 This collection offers research around visit frequency, depth of engagement, and content relevancy which gives businesses better insight into a prospect’s overall position in the buying journey.

 Risk and compliance

-As data protection laws become more stringent and additional regulations are introduced such as Europe’s GDPR (General Data Protection Regulation), firms must be vigilant when it comes to both how they use data and the businesses they engage with for its collection.
+As data protection laws become more stringent and additional regulations, firms must be vigilant when it comes to both how they use data and the businesses they engage with for its collection.

 Johnny Ryan of Brave Insights, a private and secure web browser provider, points out that real-time bidding would be incompatible with consent under GDPR.
 From a compliance perspective, B2B Intent data providers relying on Bidstream stand on very weak ground.
 Some of them have tried to get around this limitation by relying on IP addresses as an identifier of account-level activity, but this kind of Intent tends to be noisy and less accurate.